Halloween and Other Seasons by Al Sarrantonio

 - Finished reading it on August 14, 2000

-- While I still haven't been disappointed by any of the collections in the Hot Blood series.
+- Well, I still haven't been disappointed by any of the collections in the Hot Blood series.
 This book now makes it ten collections of erotic horror to tantalize, tease and titillate you.
-And Hot Blood: X does exactly that.
-Overall I don't think that this collection is as strong as some others in the Hot Blood series but that still didn't stop me from staying up late and reading through the entire book in just a couple of nights.
+And HOT BLOOD: X does exactly that.
+Overall I don't think that this book is as strong as some others in the Hot Blood series but that still didn't stop me from staying up late and reading through the entire book in just a couple of nights.
 Obviously I still enjoyed it greatly.
 Once more my top picks are below.

 "Appetite" by Nancy Holder - A gym brings together one who hungers for fame and one who hungers for food.